Ways and means securitisation responsible for N24trn debt rise – DMO

 “The difference in the exchange rate for the two periods also explains why in dollar terms, the total debt stock actually declined in the first quarter of 2024 to 91.46 billion dollars,” Oniha said.

-She said the debt report was somewhat an improvement from the past, before President Bola Tinubu government.
+She said that the debt report was somewhat an improvement from the past, before President Bola Tinubu’s government.

-According to her, if you discount FX impact, the debt is moderate and within normal limit.
+According to her, if you discount FX impact, the debt is moderate and within normal limits.